russjohnson09/sdl_evolution/proposals/NNNN-manticore-simulated-drive.md

 ## Data File

 A csv file can be loaded as a test drive.
 The required fields are time and rpc.
 The ```VehicleInfo.OnVehicleData``` method will be used to update the vehicle data and all params supported by this method can be included.
-Bellow is an example csv.
+Below is an example csv.

 |                          |                                                                                                                                                                      |                           |
 |--------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------|